redditwow/stylesheet/readme.md

 ## Building

 1. `npm install`
+2. Copy `example_config.json` to `config.json` and optionally enable automatic deployments to stage
 2. `gulp styles` to compile for the very first time
 3. `gulp` to watch for changes